Goodenough College: The renaming as Goodenough College

+The Goodenough Hotel, London

 Nos.
-22–25 Mecklenburgh Square survived the war and were used as a nurses’ home until 1989 when they were handed back in a dilapidated state.
-At first, the houses were repaired and used as inexpensive accommodation for short-stay visitors, mostly returning alumni and other academics in London to attend conferences and seminars.
+22–25 Mecklenburgh Square survived the Blitz and were used as a nursing home until 1989 when they were handed back in a dilapidated state.
+Initially, the houses were repaired and used as inexpensive accommodation for short-stay visitors, mostly returning alumni and other academics in London to attend conferences and seminars.
 By 1997, however, it was apparent that the building required modernisation if they were to meet the standards that would be required in the 21st century.

-The houses were closed, and plans were made to add No. 21 and renovate and upgrade for £3.5 million.
+The houses were closed, and plans were made to add No. 21 and renovate and upgrade as an income generating hotel.
 There were delays because the Georgian houses are listed buildings in a conservation area, and the work required the approval of both English Heritage and the London Borough of Camden planning department.
 Eventually, the plans were passed, and the Goodenough Club opened in April 2001.
 The hotel is open to academic and professional visitors as well as conference delegates from around the world and was renamed The Goodenough on Mecklenburgh Square in 2018.

+In 2022, the hotel went through a refurbishment of all 65 bedrooms, maintaining the property’s historic features and the name was changed to The Goodenough Hotel, London.
+All profits generated by The Goodenough Hotel are directed toward supporting Goodenough College’s charitable mission, including funding scholarships and providing support services for postgraduate students, particularly those from low-income or disadvantaged backgrounds.